 I had the honor of delivering the faculty address to incoming Syracuse University Students.
-Much thanks to my colleague, Rochelle L. Ford, for capturing such an important moment in my academic career.
-The title of my talk was, “I will make you uncomfortable.”
+The title of my talk was, “I will make you uncomfortable,” and begins at 35:00.
 The longer remarks are available below the video.

 tl;dw: We must embrace discomfort to learn.